mvpapen/JWL-Assistant/README.md

    - Host: 127.0.0.1
    - Port: 4456 (or match OBS entry)
    - Password: match OBS (or leave empty in both places)
+   - Add Video source ( best PTZ) USB is Easy , need to install PTZ Plugin for OBS Latest Vesion with UVC control for PTZ
+   - add minmun 2 scenes; 1.Speaker + 2.
+Media (PTZ add Table , Demo, Speaker and Reader and so on.
+   - for Media Scene use : Display capture or use capture card as Video source
 4. Verify Tesseract path in app Settings.
    Typical path: C:\Program Files\Tesseract-OCR\tesseract.exe
 5. Set Zoom Join Meeting ID and Display Name in app Settings.